 How many times are we not seen, not heard?

 Each time we get ignored we bury it inside, so as not to cause us further pain.
-Yet it sits there, eating away, influencing our view of self (not worthy, not enough, insignificant) and how we see the world (threatening, unfriendly, cold).
-Our bodies react to this as a threat and in doing so many negative chemicals are released, we go into a state of fight or flight, and we continue to live in fear.
+Yet it sits there, eating away, influencing our view of self (not worthy, not enough, insignificant) and influencing how we see the world (threatening, unfriendly, cold).
+Our bodies react to this as a threat and in doing so negative chemicals are released, we go into a state of fight or flight, and we continue to live in fear.

-On the plus side, when we do get seen or heard the impact can be considerable, the healing it gives, namely, the release of positive chemicals inside us, the affirming, the acceptance, the validation and the allowing, enables each of us to make a small step forward to being more of who we really are and to more fully ‘show up’ in the world.
+On the plus side, when we do get seen or heard the impact can be considerable, the healing it gives, namely, the release of positive chemicals inside us, the affirming, the acceptance, the validation and the allowing, enables each of us to take a small step forward to being more of who we really are and to more fully ‘show up’ in the world.